 About

-Born somewhere in rural Norfolk on a stormy* night**, this is the personal blog of Danny Bate, a linguist, language teacher and person uncomfortable writing in the third person.
+Born in rural Norfolk on a stormy* night**, this is the personal website of Danny Bate, a linguist, language teacher and someone uncomfortable writing in the third person.

 I feel I have a vocation: to use the scientific insights of linguistics to make languages easier to understand and learn.
-The aim of this blog is to have a space in which I can share this passion with everyone who’s interested – without the character constraints of Twitter.
+The aim of this website is to have a space in which I can share this passion with everyone who’s interested, whether it be in article, video, tweet or audio format!

 *actually quite pleasant